 The first step involves dipping the cluster into the slurry of fine refractory material and then letting any excess drain off, so a uniform surface is produced.
 In second step, the cluster is stuccoed with a coarse ceramic particle, by dipping into a fluidised bed, placing it in a rainfall-sander, or applying by hand.
 In final step, the coating is allowed to harden.
 These steps are repeated until the investment is the required thickness, which is usually 5 to 15 mm (0.2 to 0.6 in).

 After these steps the investment is allowed to completely dry, which can take 16 to 48 hours.
 It is then turned upside-down and placed in a furnace or autoclave to melt out and/or vaporize the wax.
 Drying speed can be significantly enhanced through Investment casting dehumidifiers / dryers.
 In today’s fast paced business world, drying time may impact the supply quantities affecting the downtime ultimately resulting in loss of productivity.
-Use of investment casting dehumidifiers drying time can be reduced to major extent which in turn fasten the whole process without interfering with the quality of finished product.
+Use of investment casting dehumidifiers, drying time can be reduced to major extent which in turn fastens the whole process without interfering with the quality of finished product.

 Many hygroscopic materials are used during investment casting process.
 In the lost wax investment casting process, a wax mold of the part is first made and then dipped in porcelain.
-Proper moisture control doesn’t let porcelain to loose its shape due to excessive moisture which ultimately leads to uniformity and consistency in the finished products.
-Maintaining appropriate RH level also helps in controlling the dryness of air which restricts porcelain to get shrink else it can cause hairline fissures in the mold.
+Proper moisture control doesn’t let porcelain loose its shape due to excessive moisture which ultimately leads to uniformity and consistency in the finished products.
+Maintaining appropriate RH level also helps in controlling the dryness of air which restricts porcelain to shrink, else it can cause hairline fissures in the mold.

 Use of metal is one of the important and common aspect in a casting process.
-Metals easily reacts with humidity or residual moisture in the mould, which leads to formulation of Hydrogen gas affecting the finish of end product.
+Metals easily react with humidity or residual moisture in the mould, which leads to formulation of Hydrogen gas affecting the finish of end product.
 The reaction can be neutralized through proper drying of mould.

 Benefits of using Dehumidifiers during investment casting process:

 Bry-Air Dehumidifiers enable smooth operation during casting process; ensure that it goes ‘on line’ immediately by restricting relative humidity in the area where mould is prepared.
-Bry-Air Desiccant Dehumidifier are capable of maintaining a RH as low as 1% or even lower at constant level, regardless of ambient conditions and thus maintain the ideal environmental conditions for investment casting process.
+Bry-Air Desiccant Dehumidifiers are capable of maintaining a RH as low as 1% or even lower at constant level, regardless of ambient conditions and thus maintain the ideal environmental conditions for investment casting process.
 Bry-Air Dehumidifiers offer the simplest and most cost-effective solution to moisture/humidity problems.